FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/network-management-protocols/uniconfig_gnmi/readme.md

 - `notifications.kafka.gnmi-notifications-topic-name=gnmi-notifications`
 - `notifications.kafka.embedded-kafka.enabled=true` (or its own Kafka, in which case kafka-servers needs to be adjusted)

 The install request must specify the parameters necessary to create a subscription for a specific device.
 Mandatory fields are `stream-name` (a marker for the particular subscription) and `paths` (a list of paths to which the gNMI souhtbound plugin will be subscribed, with at least one path).
-Non-mandatory fields specify a time range of the subscription.
+Non-mandatory fields specify a time range of the subscription or subscription mode.
 Both `start-time` and `stop-time` are in [RFC339 format](https://datatracker.ietf.org/doc/html/rfc3339).
+Subscription mode can be SAMPLE, ON_CHANGE or TARGET_DEFINED

 ```json stream inside of install-node RPC request
 {